maforget/epubfixer/trunk/ePubFixer/readme.txt

 Change Log
 -------------------------------------------

+v1.4.1
+- Added support when filenames with spaces were changed to special caracter (ex: %20).
+It happens usually with Sigil.

 v1.4.0
 - Using SendTo will Save the most recent files
 - Opening a file that does not exists anymore will not crash the program and a message will warn you.